-INVITATION FOR BID If, at the time of the scheduled bid FILE #: 11037 opening, City Hall is closed due to uncontrolled events such as fire, COMMODITY: BICYCLE EDUCATION PROGRAM snow, ice, wind, or building evacuation, the bid opening will be NAME OF BIDDER: postponed to the same time on the next normal business day.
+INVITATION F OR BID If, at the time of the scheduled bid FILE #: 11041 opening, City Hall is closed due to uncontrolled events such as fire, COMMODITY: PRINTING AND MAILING OF IMAGECAST PAPER BALLOTS 2023 snow, ice, wind, or building evacuation, the bid opening will be postponed to the same time on the NAME OF BIDDER: next normal business day.
 Bids will be accepted until that date and time.
 BIDDER'S FED.
-ID#: be accepted until that date and time.
+ID#: so accepted and that date and this.
+TO: Elizabe eth Unger, Purchasing Agent PH: 617-349-4310

-TO: Elizabeth Unger, Purchasing Agent PH: 6 795 Massachusetts Avenue, Room 303 Cambridge, MA 02139
+TO: Elizabeth Unger, Purchasing Agent

+795 Massachusetts Avenue, Room 303

+Cambridge, MA 02139